The ultimate guide to choosing the right contents insurance

 - are there any particular risks that worry me?

 As well as making the whole process easier, it should also ensure you don’t buy cover that you don’t need.
 There is no point, for example, in having garden-shed cover if you live in a flat in the middle of a city, or cover for your personal possessions when travelling abroad if you never go on holiday overseas.

 Tip: Value your possessions (accurately)

 The first thing an insurer will want to know from you is how much cover you want to buy.
 Taking the time to properly calculate the value of your possessions might sound a chore, but the result could surprise you.
 In practice, working out the exact total value of all your possessions is pretty difficult.
 For complete peace of mind, some insurers offer “all-inclusive” and “unlimited cover” policies with protection of up to £500,000, which sounds high, but once you go through how much it would cost to replace all your possessions you might find that their value in fact exceeds the limit offered in the policy.
-Some insurers cover high-value items as standard including jewellery, watches, art, collections and bikes, so it’s worth looking into this when arranging your next policy.
+Some insurers, ourselves included, cover high-value items of jewellery, watches, works of art, collections and cover for bikes kept at home.
+It’s worth looking into this when arranging your next policy.